Billzzz: Self-Hosted Personal Finance Manager

 How It’s Built

-I built Billzzz with a modern stack that prioritizes type safety and developer experience.
-The frontend uses SvelteKit 2 with Svelte 5.
-I particularly wanted to try out the new runes feature for reactivity, and it’s been excellent.
-TypeScript throughout means fewer runtime surprises, and Tailwind CSS keeps the styling simple and maintainable.
+I built Billzzz with a modern stack that prioritizes type safety and developer experience, leveraging AI-assisted development to rapidly iterate from concept to working implementation.
+The frontend uses SvelteKit 2 with Svelte 5’s runes-based reactivity system, which has been excellent for managing complex state.
+TypeScript throughout means fewer runtime surprises, and Tailwind CSS 4 keeps the styling simple and maintainable.
+Chart.js handles visualizations for debt payoff timelines and cash flow projections.

 The backend is SQLite with Drizzle ORM, which gives you type-safe database operations without the overhead of a full database server.
 SQLite is perfect for self-hosted applications like this - it’s fast, reliable, and your entire financial database is just a single file you can back up however you want.

-The data model is straightforward: three main systems (bills, buckets, debts) with normalized tables and foreign key constraints.
+The data model organizes four main systems (bills, buckets, debts, import/export) with normalized tables and foreign key constraints.
+SQLite runs in WAL mode for improved concurrency, and the schema supports soft-delete for data recovery.
 When you log a payment, it’s recorded in payment history and linked to the bill.
 When you add a transaction to a bucket, it’s associated with the current cycle.
 Everything connects naturally.

 Deployment is Docker-based, so you can run it on any platform that supports containers.
 Your data lives in a mounted volume, completely under your control.